ULL-MFP-AET/ull-mfp-aet.github.io/tema1-introduccion-a-javascript/creating-and-publishing-npm-module.md

 3. Under your organization name, click the Packages icon.

    ![](organization-packages.png)

 4. Click the name of the package that you want to view.

+#### Viewing your packages

+You can see all the packages you've installed and search for a specific package you've installed across all organizations and repositories.

+1. In the top right corner of GitHub, click your profile photo, then click Your profile.
+2. On the top of the profile page, in the main navigation, click Packages.
+3. Click the name of the package that you want to view.

 ## More information